oliverigor27/SportsFitPro/Readme.md

    - Foster a community environment by allowing athletes to connect, share achievements, and support each other's fitness journeys.

 6. **Scalable and Flexible Database:**
-   - Utilize MongoDB to store and retrieve data efficiently, adapting to the evolving needs of sports professionals and enthusiasts.
+   - Utilize PostgreSQL and Entity Framework to store and retrieve data efficiently, adapting to the evolving needs of sports professionals and enthusiasts.

 ## Getting Started